Sika MonoTop®-4012

 IMPORTANT

-Do not add water during the surface finishing as this can cause discolouration and cracking.
+- Do not add water during the surface finishing.

 CURING TREATMENT

-- Protect fresh mortar immediately from premature drying using an appropriate curing method, e.g. curing compound, moist geotextile membrane, polythene sheet, etc.
+Protect fresh mortar immediately from premature drying using an appropriate curing method, such as curing compound, moist geotextile membrane or polythene sheet.

-- Curing compounds must not be used when they could adversely affect subsequently applied products and systems.
+Do not use curing compounds if they could adversely affect subsequently applied products and systems.

 CLEANING OF TOOLS

 Clean all tools and application equipment with water immediately after use.
-Hardened material can only be mechanically removed.
+Hardened material can only be removed mechanically.